krixgris/mssql.nvim/docs/Lsp-Settings.md

   --- Maximum number of characters to store in temp file for XML columns maxXmlCharsToStore = 2097152,

+  --- NOTE: This plugin does not show execution plans yet so
+  --- these options will have no effect!
   --- Options for returning execution plans when executing queries executionPlanOptions = {
    --- Setting to return the actual execution plan as XML